Root Fifth Sixth

 We can combine our new friend the sixth with the root, fifth and octave patterns learned in previous lessons to create larger note patterns.
 See if you can cobble together your own R-5-6 patterns.
 And don't forget you can shift these note patterns to a root note on any string and any fret.

 Fingering Root - Fifth - Sixth Patterns on Bass

 When you play the R-5-6 pattern you should stick to the one-finger-per-fret position.
 This is another easy-to-play bass note pattern.
-Hover over the fretboard diagram notes to see my suggested fingerings for each pattern.
+Click the play button on the fretboard diagram to see my suggested fingerings for each pattern.